-The Iconia Tab A 510 from the Taiwanese electronics giant is a powerful little machine with its quad core CPU and is Acer’s first Tegra 3 offering.
+The Iconia Tab A 510 from the Taiwanese electronics giant is a powerful little machine with its quad-core CPU and is Acer’s first Tegra 3 offering.

-At 680 grams, this is not exactly in light weight territory, but if you are willing to overlook weight for speed, the Iconia Tab A510 has plenty to offer.
+At 680 grams, this is not exactly in lightweight territory, but if you are willing to overlook weight for speed, the Iconia Tab A510 has plenty to offer.
 If you are buying the tablet this year, you will find the Olympic logo prominently printed next to the Acer logo on the back, a marketing shout out by the company to tell the world about its official partnership with London 2012.

 Design wise, you may not find anything original with the Acer Iconia Tab A510.
 You will find all the usual ports including a socket for micro SD card.
-The sharp edges may not be exactly palm friendly but the little bumpy dots on the plastic back should assure you that it’s not going to easily fall out of hand.
+The sharp edges may not be exactly palm-friendly but the little bumpy dots on the plastic back should assure you that it’s not going to easily fall out of hand.

 Once you fire up the tablet, you will realize that it was a sleeping beast and the performance is really zippy.
 For those of you familiar with the Android UI, especially the Ice Cream Sandwich, one thing immediately noticeable is the ring launcher.

 What customers say

 If you read the reviews on any of the leading sites including Amazon, you will find something that is common in all the reviews; the speed of the tablet.
-The quad core Tegra 3 engine gives the tablet a handsome lead in almost all the benchmark tests.
+The quad-core Tegra 3 engine gives the tablet a handsome lead in almost all the benchmark tests.

 Some users have complained about the right side of the tablet getting uncomfortably hot.
 Disabling McAfee antivirus seems to have solved the heating issue for a few.
 McAfee runs in the background using up processor, memory and battery power.